1 Oct 2021

 Thankfully, there are some great alternative security solutions for Airbnb hosts.

 A restricted key system is the simplest upgrade from a set of traditional keys.
 These are extremely common for commercial users, and while they’re not often found in residential settings, they’re a good option for short-term accommodation.

-Restricted key systems use special key blanks that are not available on the open market, but only to reputable locksmiths.
+Restricted key systems use special key blanks that are much unlike the current locks on the market.
+In fact, they can only be procured through reputable locksmiths.
 Each restricted key system is unique and is only able to be copied by the locksmith that created it or with their authorisation.
 The local hardware store can’t duplicate these keys.

 Restricted keys can also offer customisable access, meaning different keys grant different levels of access.
 For example, an Airbnb host with multiple properties could have a ‘master’ key that unlocks all of them, but guests are given a key that opens only the door locks at the property they’re staying at.

 Master Locksmiths offer restricted keying services and are police checked reputable security consultants you can trust.